The Moral and Political Philosophy Reading Group

 Early Chinese Philosophy Reading Group

-The study of Chinese thought in the West has often been mired with misinterpretation.
-The causes of this misunderstanding range from simple lack of knowledge and accurate translations to blatant ethnocentrism.
-This reading group proposes to study early Chinese thinkers on their own terms, without imposing Western concepts on them.
+This reading group proposes to approach Chinese Philosophy in its own terms, without imposing Western philosophical reference systems on it.
+Convergences and divergences between the two philosophical traditions will be discussed in a comparative way.
 It is our goal to create a space of exchange and learning that will enable all to join and get something from it.
 Therefore, everyone is welcome.
-No previous knowledge of Chinese thought and languages is required, as we will use English translations of the classics.
+No previous knowledge of Chinese thought and language is required, as we will use English translations of the classics.
 It will however be one of the goals of the reading group to develop an awareness of the particular meaning of certain Chinese terms, so as to not lose too much in translation.

 'Philosophy in a Time of Crisis' Public Lecture by Professor Etienne Balibar: 'Circulation and Hospitality as Fundamental Rights'